File Your U.S. Federal Tax Accurately & IRS Compliant

 6. Issuing Shares.

-These are some brief steps on how to set up a public limited company.
+These are some brief steps only.
 To learn more, please visit our comprehensive blog on setting up a PLC.

 Ownership and Management of a Public Limited Company in the UK